 Dr. Sibinga’s research interest is related to the use of complementary and alternative medicine (CAM) for pediatric patients.
 Her current research is focused on the adaptation and evaluation of mindfulness-based stress reduction (MBSR) for urban youth.

-Using quantitative and qualitative methods, pilot data of MBSR for HIV-infected and at-risk urban youth show significant beneficial outcomes in psychological and quality of life domains.
-MBSR participation is associated with reduced hostility and emotional discomfort, as well as reports of reduced anger and aggression and improved relationships.
+Using quantitative and qualitative methods, MBSR for HIV-infected and at-risk urban youth shows significant beneficial outcomes in psychological and quality of life domains.
+MBSR participation is associated with improved psychological function and coping, decreased post-trauma stress, improved relationships, and increased self-care, including better HIV medication adherence.

 Contact for Research Inquiries